George Drouillard: Missouri Fur Company

 In 1807, Drouillard traveled again up the Missouri River as part of an expedition led by the Spanish fur trader Manuel Lisa; others in the party included John Potts, Peter Weise and John Colter, all of whom had also been part of the Lewis and Clark Expedition.
 During the winter of 1807–08, Drouillard traveled the lands of the Crow Indians in the Bighorn Mountains.
 He gathered information which he gave to William Clark after returning to St. Louis; Clark improved his maps of the area with the additions.
 In 1809, Drouillard joined Lisa's Missouri Fur Company, based in St. Louis.
 The city was developing rapidly based on revenues from the western fur trade.
 Lisa sent his trappers to the upper Missouri River for furs.

 Death

 In 1810, Drouillard failed to return from a beaver-trapping trip in the Three Forks region of the upper Missouri River, where the expedition had already encountered hostilities from the Blackfeet and Gros Ventre peoples.
 A search party found the remains of him and his horse.
 Drouillard had been beheaded, and his entrails were strewn about in ritual mutilation.
-From evidence at the site, his comrades said that he must have fought and killed several Indians before his death.
+From evidence at the site, his comrades said that he must have fought and killed several Native Americans before his death.
 The Americans hastily buried him in an unmarked grave.